Policy 9200 – Student Discipline

 -

-Individualized Educational Program (IEP) – A written plan for a student with a disability that is developed, reviewed, and revised in accordance with the Individuals with Disabilities Education Act (IDEA).
+Individualized Educational Program (IEP) – Written description for the special education and related services for a student with a disability that is developed, reviewed, and revised by the student’s IEP Team.

 -